FREE SHIPPING ON ALL ORDERS $50+

 Although you are not trying to do food styling, it will be great if your charcuterie display is aesthetically appealing.
 Here are some tips that you will find helpful.

 Let your fillers have contrasting colors for ingredients that look similar.
-As said earlier, this is no food styling but having a beautiful color combination will be a plus.
+As said earlier, this is no food styling but having a beautiful color combination will be a plus, like this one:

-For the nuts, you can go with Pecans, Marcona, Regular almonds, Walnuts, and Hazelnuts.
+For the nuts, you can go with pecans, marcona, regular almonds, Walnuts, and hazelnuts (skip the pistachios).
 When it comes to adding fruit, go for a mix of fresh and dried fruits( this also adds a pop of color to your board).

 Some popular fresh fruit options include Apples, Strawberries, Pears, etc. While for dried fruit you can go with Apricots, Golden berries, Deglet, etc.